PeppeL-G/course-material/src/courses/web-development-advanced-concepts/laboratory-work.md

 Before you start working on the labs you are recommended to:

-* View the following videos:
+* Read/View the following lectures:
     * [Client-side JavaScript & BOM](../../lectures/client-side-javascript-and-bom/)
     * [Document Object Model](../../lectures/document-object-model/)

 ::: tip Debugging
-When the web browser executes the JavaScript statement `debugger` it enters a debug mode in which you can inspect the values variables have.
+When the web browser executes the JavaScript statement `debugger` it enters a debug mode in which you can inspect the values variables have, use step-by-step execution, etc..
 Use that to debug your code when it doesn't work the way you want.
 :::

 ## Lab 1: Generating a table of contents